Psycho-Pass 3: Release

 The series was first announced in March 2019 by the official website of Psycho-Pass, claiming it would air on Fuji TV's Noitamina programming block.
 Outside of Japan, the series made its debut on Amazon Prime Video, revealing a total of eight episodes, each one being 45 minutes long.
+Crunchyroll began streaming the series on July 11, 2023; an English dub premiered on June 24, 2025.